LaskaKit/MLX90641-Termocamera/README.md

 ## How to connect it

 The μSup connector carries **3V3, GND, SDA, SCL**.
-Connect the module to any of our boards with a single cable - for example the [ESP32-S3 DevKit](https://www.laskakit.cz/laskakit-esp32-s3-devkit/), the [ESP32-DEVKit](https://www.laskakit.cz/laskakit-esp32-devkit/), the low-power [ESP32-C3 LPKit](https://www.laskakit.cz/laskkit-esp-12-board/), [Meteo Mini](https://www.laskakit.cz/laskakit-meteo-mini/) or the [ESPD-3.5 with a 3.5" TFT display](https://www.laskakit.cz/laskakit-espd-35-esp32-3-5-tft-ili9488-touch/) if you want to show the thermal image directly on the device.
+Connect the module to any of our boards with a single cable - for example the [ESP32-S3 DevKit](https://www.laskakit.cz/laskakit-esp32-s3-devkit/), the [ESP32-DEVKit](https://www.laskakit.cz/laskakit-esp32-devkit/), the low-power [ESP32-C3 LPKit](https://www.laskakit.cz/laskkit-esp-12-board/), [Meteo Mini](https://www.laskakit.cz/laskakit-meteo-mini/) or the [ESPD-3.5 with a 3.5" TFT display](https://www.laskakit.cz/laskakit-espd-35-esp32-3-5-tft-ili9488-touch/), for which we have a **ready-made thermal camera application** - see [ESPD-35/SW/MLX90641-Termocamera](https://github.com/LaskaKit/ESPD-35/tree/main/SW/MLX90641-Termocamera).

 You are of course not limited to our boards - any [Arduino](https://www.laskakit.cz/arduino-2/), [Raspberry Pi or Rock Pi](https://www.laskakit.cz/mini-pc/) with a 3.3 V I²C bus will do.
 Just keep in mind the module is **3.3 V only**, so use a level shifter with 5 V boards.